TapwaveZodiac/novelaiUKB/docs/Glossary.md

 Tags that were applied to images used for the training of NovelAI Diffusion's models.
-They are based on a percentile score, with the top scoring images being ranked as "masterpiece", all the way through "best quality", "high quality", "normal quality", "low quality" and "worst quality".
+They are based on a percentile score, with the top scoring images being originally ranked as "masterpiece", later all the way from "best quality", to "high quality", "normal quality", "low quality" and "worst quality".
 This is used to discern "good" elements from "bad" ones.